Table of contents:

 - Lengthen your stitch (between 3 and 4 mm) to avoid weakening holes

-- Never manually pull the leather
+- Never pull the leather manually

-- Test on an identical piece of leather
+- Test on an identical leather scrap

-FAQ about leather sewing machine
+FAQ about sewing leather with a machine

-Which needle should I choose for leather?
+Which needle to choose for leather?

-A Schmet z Cuir needle (100/16 or 110/18 depending on the thickness).
+A Schmetz Leather needle (100/16 or 110/18 depending on thickness).

-Which thread should I use?
+Which thread to use?

-Thick, strong and durable polyester or nylon thread.
+Thick, strong, and durable polyester or nylon thread.

 Why is the Janome HD9 recommended?

-How to avoid uneven stitches?
+How to avoid irregular stitches?

-Use a Teflon foot, lengthen the stitch, test on a scrap and clean the machine well.
+Use a Teflon foot, lengthen the stitch, test on a scrap, and clean the machine well.

 Conclusion